Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing_blender/linux.rst

 features of Blender.
 For example, some distributions do not build Blender with CUDA support for licensing reasons.

-If there is a specific package for your distribution, you may choose what is preferable and most convenient, otherwise there is nothing wrong with the official binary on `blender.org <http://www.blender.org/download/>`__.
+If there is a specific package for your distribution, you may choose what is preferable and most convenient, otherwise, there is nothing wrong with the official binary on `blender.org <http://www.blender.org/download/>`__.

 Download from blender.org